Compliance Audit from the Department of Cannabis Control at Off the Charts San Francisco

 Handling Trade Samples and Donations

+The inspectors advised Jordan on the proper procedures for processing trade samples and donations.
 Employee details and transaction records must be recorded on the adjustment.
-Read more about Trade Sample regulations from the DCC Guidelines: §15041.2.
-Trade Samples
+Read more in the DCC regulations on §15041.2.
+Trade Samples and the DCC's Trade Samples FAQ.

-Retailers should also refer to this Metrc Support Bulletin: Providing a Trade Sample to An Employee
+Retailers should also refer to this Metrc Support Bulletin: Providing a Trade Sample to An Employee.

-“When providing cannabis goods to employees as trade samples, you must adjust the quantity in the trade sample package and utilize the “Trade Sample” package adjustment reason.
-In addition, you must include the name or licensee-assigned employee number of the employee and the date and time the cannabis goods were provided to the employee in the Required Note field.”
+"When providing cannabis goods to employees as trade samples, you must adjust the quantity in the trade sample package and utilize the 'Trade Sample' package adjustment reason.
+In addition, you must include the name or licensee-assigned employee number of the employee and the date and time the cannabis goods were provided to the employee in the Required Note field."

 Expired Products

 Retailers can easily identify expired products in Metrc by filtering packages by their received date.
-Regular checks can prevent non-compliant sales.
+Regular checks prevent non-compliant sales.
 "They advised that anything that's received more than a year ago is very likely past its certificate of analysis test date," said Jordan.
-“Luckily, we did not have any expired products for sale.”
+"Luckily, we did not have any expired products for sale."

 Retailers have to comply with §15406.
-Cannabis Goods for Sale (b) “The licensed retailer has verified that the cannabis goods have not exceeded their best-by, sell-by, or expiration date if one is provided.”
+Cannabis Goods for Sale (b): "The licensed retailer has verified that the cannabis goods have not exceeded their best-by, sell-by, or expiration date if one is provided."

 Security and Access Protocols

 Security is a critical aspect of cannabis retail operations.
-The DCC inspection at OTC included a detailed review of security measures:
+The DCC inspection at OTC included a detailed review of security measures.

 Security Guards and Surveillance